ScottDeLuzio/adsense-in-post-ads-by-oizuled/readme.txt

 Additionally, think of your site visitors and the user experience associated with multiple ads.
 If your page or post is only a few lines long, it may be best to limit yourself to just one ad.
 If your page or post is a few thousand words long, you may be justified in placing several ads throughout the page.

-= Can I use ad code from other sources? =
+= Can I use ad code from any advertising provider? =

-Yes, you can use ad code from almost any other source.
+Yes, you can use ad code from almost any source.

+Advertising providers like Media.net, BuySellAds, Google AdSense, and others should work just fine.

 = If I decide to change the ad code later on, what will happen to the ads currently being shown on my pages or posts? =